 - There is an 8 person occupancy limit on 4-person suites.

-- There is a 10 person occupancy limit on 6-person suites.
+- There is a 10 person occupancy limit on 5-person and 6-person suites.

 - All non-residents, including parents and family members, will be required to sign in at the front desk.
 Any exceptions will be made by the Resident Director on duty.